C-ColinTH/RealRTCW-SE/README.md

-# RealRTCW-SEFL
+# RealRTCW-SE

-RealRTCW-SEFL (Special Edition for Localization) is a fork version based on wolfetplayer's [RealRTCW](https://github.com/wolfetplayer/RealRTCW).
+RealRTCW-SE (Special Edition for Localization) is a fork version based on wolfetplayer's [RealRTCW](https://github.com/wolfetplayer/RealRTCW).

 What chages:
 * Subtitle can display images, thus showcasing translated content as RTCW cannot display characters from character sets other than ISO-8859-1.